See the CDC’s list of coronavirus FAQs. Evanston-specific FAQs are below.

 Carry out: Order ahead or get take-out from your favorite local restaurant while you practice social distancing.
 Many are offering curbside delivery.
 The City's Economic Development Department has assembled a list of local businesses that will remain open for carry out and delivery.

 Order in: Many independently owned restaurants and food businesses have a delivery service already in place.
-Some that haven't previously done so are now joining delivery platforms like Uber Eats.

 Buy a gift card: If you usually frequent a business, buy a gift card that covers what you would normally spend.
 The use of this gift card can be spread out over time or can be given away later.